Darklight2223/Darklight2223/README.md

 🚀 **About Me**

 I'm a passionate student at NSUT Delhi, delving into the world of technology with a keen interest in full stack development and machine learning.
-Whether it’s building robust web applications or exploring intelligent solutions, I thrive on turning ideas into impactful projects.
+Whether it’s building robust web applications or intelligent models, I'm always eager to learn and innovate.

 ---